NBR: Neutralization Based Reclamation: NBR+

-\myparagraph{Overview of NBR+} The key insight in \nbrp is the observation that at each reclamation event, a reclaimer sends neutralization signals to \textit{all} threads, and the resulting \emph{relaxed grace period} causes \textit{all} threads to discard \textit{all} of their pointers to unreserved records.
-So, hypothetically, a single signal broadcast could empower \textit{all} threads to reclaim some of their records, as long as they can reason about which of their records were unlinked before that \emph{relaxed grace period} began.
-As a result, often we are able to allow threads to reclaim memory without sending any signals.
+\myparagraph{Overview of NBR+} The key insight in \nbrp is that when a reclaimer sends neutralization signals to \textit{all} threads, \textit{all} threads discard their pointers to unreserved records, and thus \textit{all} threads can potentially reclaim some records in their \textit{limboBag}s.
+This suggests a design wherein each thread (1) passively detects a RGP by observing signals sent by another thread, and (2) determines which records in its \textit{limboBag} were unlinked \textit{before} the RGP (i.e., are safe to reclaim).